-For admission to the Bachelor of Education (Ordinary) degree course students must satisfy the normal university entrance requirement of the Joint Matriculation Board, which generally comprises five passes in the General Certificate of Education including two at Advanced level.
+For admission to the Bachelor of Education (Ordinary) degree course students must satisfy the normal university entrance requirement of the Joint Matriculation Board, which generally includes two passes in the General Certificate of Education at Advanced level.
 (Full details of university entrance requirements should be available in school or may be obtained from the Secretary, Joint Matriculation Board, Manchester 15).

 Students who do not satisfy the university entrance requirement of the Joint Matriculation Board may be admitted to the three-year course, but instead of the Bachelor of Education degree they will be awarded the Certificate in Education of the University of Leeds Institute of Education.
 These students must possess a General Certificate of Education with passes in at least five subjects.
+(In the G.C.E. examinations in 1975 and later years, at least Grade C must be obtained to count as a pass for this purpose.
+Grades 1 in C.S.E. are acceptable alternatives.)
 The competition for places in the College is so keen that candidates with the minimum academic entry qualifications have little chance of being considered.
 Preference is given to candidates who have a wide range of passes with high grades at Ordinary level and very good prospects of obtaining two passes at Advanced level.

 The College requires to be satisfied of a candidate's ability to express himself in good English, both spoken and written.
-A pass in the General Certificate of Education, or a Grade 1 pass in the Certificate of Secondary Education, or an equivalent qualification, is the minimum examination qualification accepted, but a further test of spoken English may be given at interview.
+A pass or Grade C in the General Certificate of Education, or a Grade 1 in the Certificate of Secondary Education, or an equivalent qualification, is the minimum examination qualification accepted, but a further test of spoken English may be given at interview.
 Candidates for the first school and middle years professional courses who have not passed in mathematics at G.C.E.
 Ordinary level (or equivalent) are required to demonstrate their proficiency in elementary mathematics at the time of interview.